 A perfect example of genetic morality is the Compassion Test, conducted with children as young as 3 months old.
 Offered a choice between two toys (one toy that was seen being “nice” and another that was “mean”) children overwhelmingly chose the kinder toy.
 Kids want to do the right thing.

-But, that’s not the end of the (moral) story.
-Professor Bloom, and others, explain that our brains are not wired for “modern morality,” which includes the outrageous number of decisions we must make, every day.
-The challenges of modern day life – an endless parade of people, choices, and events – have made some doggedly cling to morals that may be outdated, unfounded, or just plain wrong, because humans crave like-minded community.
+But that’s not the end of the (moral) story.
+Professor Bloom, and others, explain that our brains are not wired for “modern morality,” which includes the outrageous number of decisions we must make every day.
+The challenges of modern-day life – an endless parade of people, choices, and events – have made some people doggedly cling to morals that may be outdated, unfounded, or just plain wrong, because humans crave like-minded community.

 We judge what’s different because familiarity is safe.
 People want to be around those who agree with them.
-The definition of “moral” is, according to almighty Google, “concerned with the principles or rules of right conduct or the distinction between right and wrong: ethical.”
+The definition of “moral” is “concerned with the principles or rules of right conduct or the distinction between right and wrong: ethical.”

 History wrote the rules.
 Religious leaders, community leaders, and grassroots movements shaped, and altered, our communities.
 That’s why it’s so important we stop and ask, “Did I even agree with these past leaders?
 With their beliefs, judgements, and moral codes?”

 Chances are, the answer will be “no”, just as often as “yes”.

 If a community judges those who act differently, and a community is defined by its leaders (who are defined by their beliefs, and often religion) shouldn’t we be asking a few more questions about the members of the community who are driving the Judgement Train?